 (1) FASTER.
 By pulling the one lever and activating both brakes, Guardian claims that kids can stop much faster.
 Throughout our years of testing Guardian bikes, we’ve certainly seen this to be true.
 We’ve also hopped on larger Guardian bikes ourselves and they really do stop so quickly!

 (2) SAFER.
 The SureStop system promotes safer braking.
-As kids get older, heavier, and ride faster, braking with the left hand (front brake) only can lock up the front wheel and flip a child (or any rider!) over the handlebars.
+As kids get older, heavier, and ride faster, braking with the left hand (front brake) only (on a bike with dual handbrakes) can lock up the front wheel and flip a child (or any rider!) over the handlebars.

-Called an “endo”, Guardians prevent a child from endoing because it’s impossible for them to brake with the front brake only.
+Called an “endo”, Guardian bikes prevent a child from endoing because it’s impossible for them to brake with the front brake only.
 With SureStop, the rear brake always activates first, followed immediately by the front brake.
-While a child riding a 14 Inch bike will rarely be going fast enough or weigh enough to endo, the SureStop system instills safe breaking technique from the get-go.
+While a child riding a 14 inch bike will rarely be going fast enough or weigh enough to endo, the SureStop system instills safe breaking technique from the get-go.

 (3) SIMPLER.
 The SureStop system is simple.
 Have you ever tried to teach a toddler or preschooler the difference between right and left?!?
 When trying to teach proper braking technique, “Only brake with your right hand!” is an extremely difficult concept for little ones to grasp.

-Our toddler often brakes with the left hand only – just because I told her not to.
-HA!
-Because the SureStop system has only one brake lever, there’s only one option for their little brains to focus on.
+With only one brake lever, there’s only one option for little brains to focus on.
 While one brake lever can be a big benefit for kids of any age, we’ve found it particularly useful for our toddler riders.

 No Coaster Brake!